dishas123/ROTCheck/README.md

 - **Real-time Classification**: The machine learning model processes the image and returns a classification.
 - **Web Interface**: Built using **Flask**, providing an easy-to-use interface.
 - **Model Accuracy**: Trained on a dataset of carrot images to ensure accuracy in predictions.
-- **User Feedback**: Users can submit feedback on the classification result, helping to improve future iterations of the model.
+- **User Feedback**: Users can provide feedback by selecting whether the classification result was correct or not.
+This feedback helps improve future iterations of the model by allowing it to learn from the input.

 ## Technologies Used

 - **Frontend**: HTML, CSS, JavaScript